perdian/awesome-macos-applications/README.md

 # Parking space

-Applications that I used in the but are currently not installed or simply a place to put applications I've read about and may want to revisit at some point.
+Applications that I used in the past but are currently not installed and a place to put applications I've read about and may want to revisit at some point.

 * **AudioHighjack** ([Website](https://www.rogueamoeba.com/audiohijack/)) - Record any audio. 💵 71 USD
 * **Hazel** ([Website](https://www.noodlesoft.com/)) - Automater, reacts to changes on the file system. 💵 32 USD
 * **iFunBox** ([Website](http://www.i-funbox.com/)) - iOS synchronizer, alternative to iExplorer.
+* **LittleSnitch** ([Website](https://www.obdev.at/products/littlesnitch/index.html)) - Network watcher. 💶 45 EUR
 * **ScreenCommander** ([Article](https://lifehacker.com/screen-commander-for-mac-blanks-out-second-monitors-wit-1793453593)) - Blank non-main screens.
+* **SoundSource** ([Website](https://rogueamoeba.com/soundsource/)) - Volume control per App. 💵 35 USD
 * **TripMode** ([Website](https://www.tripmode.ch/)) - Limit network bandwidth for specific applications. 💶 8 EUR